-- Work closely with parents or carers to agree on the best actions to take to help pupils make progress and feel happy at school.
+- Work closely with parents/carers to agree on the best actions to take to help pupils make progress and feel happy at school.

 - Make sure lesson content is differentiated to take into account different learning needs and to make sure pupils can access the content of the lessons.

-- Monitor the progress of the pupils to ensure pupils are making progress in English and Maths; this allows the SENCo to take action if progress is not as expected.
+- Monitor the progress of the pupils to ensure pupils are making progress.

-- Create Pupil Profiles for our high need pupils which are formulated and overseen by the SENCo in conjunction with the pupils, parents and staff.
+- Create Pupil Profiles for our high need pupils which are formulated and overseen by the SENCo/Assistant SENCo.

-- Support our families of children with SEN, formally through review meetings and informally as our SENCo/ Senior LSA is available to speak either on the phone or in person.
+- Support our families of children with SEND, formally through review meetings and informally as our SENCo/Assistant SENCo is available to speak either on the phone or in person.

-- Seek advice from outside agencies to ensure each child’s needs are fully identified and understood and to learn from specialists how best to support our children with SEN.
+- Seek advice from outside agencies to ensure each child’s needs are fully identified and understood and to learn from specialists how best to support our children with SEND.

-- Regularly evaluate our teaching resources to ensure they are accessible to all children with SEN.
+- Regularly evaluate our teaching resources to ensure they are accessible to all children with SEND.

-- Ensure our school activities and trips, as far as is possible, are accessible to all our children with SEN.
+- Ensure our school activities and trips, as far as is possible, are accessible to all our children with SEND.